 Once you’ve cleaned out the existing WordPress files, all you need to do is install a fresh copy of WordPress as you would with a brand new site.
 Depending on your host, you can do this:

 Once you finish installing a fresh copy of WordPress, you can start building your new site from an entirely blank slate.
+If you can’t login to your WordPress dashboard, read our guide on how you can change your password.

 While the above methods dealt specifically with the WordPress core software, you may also run into situations where you need to reinstall specific themes or plugins on your site.
 Thankfully, this is pretty simple.
 Here’s the safest way to do so: